Varunp01/Mini-Front-End-Projects/readme.md

 3-SCROLLING TEXT ANIMATION - animation of website design using HTML, CSS.

-4-DIFFERENT-ANIMATIONS - different animations in single website in for different web pages
+4-DIFFERENT-ANIMATIONS - different animations in single website in for different web pages using HTMl, CSS.